ekamid/gopone-a-mernstack-anonymous-messaging-app/README.md

-# Simple ReactJS Bookstore Cart Application
+# Simple MERN Stact Annonymmous Messaging Application

 ## What is in the Repo